tomas-abrahamsson/gpb/README.md

 protobuf's svn repository.
 The gpb does not support groups, but the benchmarks in the protobuf used groups, so I converted the google_message*.dat to use sub message structures instead.
-For protobuf, that change was only barely noticable.
+For protobuf, that change was only barely noticeable.

 For performance, the generated Erlang code avoids creating sub binaries as far as possible.
 It has to for sub messages, strings and